izhim/injection-of-control/Readme.md

 public class RequestScopedService { ... }
 ```

-This can be useful for storing temporary user data or context-sensitive information.
+This is useful for request-specific data like user info or session state.

 ---

-## 🎯 Step 6 – Using @Primary and @Qualifier
+## 🎯 8.
+Managing Multiple Implementations with @Primary and @Qualifier

-When multiple beans implement the same interface, Spring won’t know which one to inject.
+If two beans implement the same interface, Spring won’t know which one to inject.
-To handle this, we can:

-* Mark one bean as the default with `@Primary`.
-* Or specify the exact bean with `@Qualifier`.
+We can solve this in two ways:

+* **@Primary**: Marks a default bean to be injected when multiple are available.
+* **@Qualifier**: Explicitly specifies which bean to inject.

+Example:

 ```java
 @Primary